machingclee/detect_and_erase/README.md

 Combine text detection and text erasing.

 The performance still needs to be improved.
 We can further
-- Increase more font common font face in signboards in synthetic data.
+- Increase number number of font faces on signboards for synthetic data.
-- Increase the number of chinese chracters in the character pool in synthetic data.
+- Increase the number of Chinese chracters in the character pool for synthetic data.
 - Try to include erased and unerased real example.

 Performance: